 By Staff Sgt.
-Jim Greenhill, National Guard BureauApril 28, 2011
+Jim Greenhill, National Guard Bureau, target_humanitarian_tornadoes,April 28, 2011

-ARLINGTON, Va.
-(4/28/11) - The National Guard is supporting civilian authorities responding to storms that have killed more than 200 people in six states.
+ARLINGTON, Va., April 28, 2011 -- The National Guard is supporting civilian authorities responding to storms that have killed more than 200 people in six states.

 More than 1,000 Guard members were responding in worst-hit Alabama, with those numbers expected to increase, according to National Guard officials.
-At least 131 people were killed in Wednesday's storms there, dozens more injured and up to a million without power.
+At least 131 people were killed in Wednesday's twister storms there, dozens more were injured and up to a million are without power.

-"I have activated the Alabama National Guard to provide assistance whenever and wherever they are needed to help our local communities that have experienced widespread destruction," Alabama Gov. Robert Bentley said after declaring a state of emergency.
+"I have activated the Alabama National Guard to provide assistance whenever and wherever they are needed to help our local communities that have experienced widespread destruction," said Alabama Gov. Robert Bentley, after declaring a state of emergency.

 "These Guardsmen are well-trained and will take every action necessary to protect lives and property in this emergency," Bentley said.

 Guard members were delivering tarpaulins and clearing roads after hundreds of homes and businesses were damaged, according to Alabama National Guard officials.
 Bentley has authorized the activation of up to 2,000 Guard members.

 The National Weather Service received more than 150 tornado reports in the South, including more than 60 in Alabama and almost 40 in Mississippi.
 With reports continuing to come in, the outbreak might yet be the worst since 148 tornadoes struck 13 states in 16 hours in 1974, forecasters said.